andr345/frtm-vos/README.md

 # FRTM-VOS

+[<b>Update 2020-06-07</b>: We are currently cleaning up the training code and aim to finish ahead of CVPR 2020 in mid June.
+Sorry about the delay - it is mostly due to the regression tests.]

 This repository contains an implementation of the video object segmentation method FRTM.
 A detailed description of the method is found in the CVPR 2020 paper <https://arxiv.org/pdf/2003.00908.pdf>.